Eurekaarrow/Eurekaarrow.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Biography</h2>

 I'm a senior undergraduate student currently pursuing a B.S.
-(Honours) in Computer Science and Technology at <a href="https://www.uic.edu.cn/en/">Beijing Normal University - Hong Kong Baptist University United International College</a>.
-I supervised by <a href="https://fst.uic.edu.cn/en/faculty/faculty.htm#/wfsu/en">Prof. Weifeng Su</a>, the Department Head of Department of Computer Science, as my final-year project director.
-And I work closely with <a href="https://fst.uic.edu.cn/en/faculty/faculty.htm#/zhexuanyuan/en">Prof. Zhe Xuanyuan</a>, the Acting Dean and Associate Dean for Research and Development, Faculty of Science and Technology in BNU-HKBU UIC.
+(Honours) in Computer Science and Technology at <a href="https://www.uic.edu.cn/en/">Beijing Normal - Hong Kong Baptist University</a>(BNBU).
+I supervised by <a href="https://fst.uic.edu.cn/en/faculty/faculty.htm#/wfsu/en">Prof. Weifeng Su</a>, the Department Head of Department of Computer Science.
+And I work closely with <a href="https://fst.uic.edu.cn/en/faculty/faculty.htm#/zhexuanyuan/en">Prof. Zhe Xuanyuan</a>, the Acting Dean and Associate Dean for Research and Development, Faculty of Science and Technology.

-I have started my winter research with <a href="https://philipflyg.github.io/">PhD Candindate Pengfei Li</a> at <a href="https://air.tsinghua.edu.cn/en/">AIR</a> (Institute of AI Industry Research), <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>.
-I also work closely with <a href="https://wenchaoding.github.io/personal/index.html">Prof. Wenchao Ding</a>.

-Also, I am very fortunate to be the research intern advised by <a href="https://xpixel.group/2010/01/20/chaodong.html">Prof. Chao Dong</a> of XPixel Group in <a href="https://mmlab.siat.ac.cn/">MMLab@SIAT-CAS</a> (Multimedia Lab at Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences), which was founded by <a href="https://www.ie.cuhk.edu.hk/faculty/Tang-Xiaoou-Sean/">Prof. Xiaoou Tang</a> and <a href="https://scholar.google.com/citations?user=gFtI-8QAAAAJ&hl=en">Prof. Yu Qiao</a>, and it is currently led by Prof. Chao Dong.
-I also work closely with <a href="https://jimmyzou.github.io/">Research Asst.
-Prof. Shihao Zou</a> and <a href="https://scholar.google.com/citations?hl=en&user=9WhK1y4AAAAJ&view_op=list_works">Research Asst.
-Prof. Bin Fu</a>.
+previously, I held research intern positions at the <a href="https://air.tsinghua.edu.cn/en/">Institute for AI Industry Research (AIR)</a>, <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, advised by <a href="https://air.tsinghua.edu.cn/en/info/1046/1621.htm">Prof. Yilun Chen</a>, and at the <a href="https://mmlab.siat.ac.cn/">MMLab@SIAT-CAS</a> (Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences), advised by <a href="https://xpixel.group/2010/01/20/chaodong.html">Prof. Chao Dong</a>.
+In the summer of 2023, I was a visiting student at the <a href="https://www.ox.ac.uk/">University of Oxford</a>, advised by <a href="https://www.stats.ox.ac.uk/people/tom-rainforth">Prof. Tom Rainforth</a>.

-Before that, I attended the Oxford International Study Abroad Programme at <a href="https://www.ox.ac.uk/">University of Oxford</a> in the summer of 2023.
-Our team was awarded the Outstanding Performance Team by <a href="https://www.stats.ox.ac.uk/people/tom-rainforth">Prof. Tom Rainforth</a>.

 {% include_relative _includes/news.md %}